mapbox/underreact/README.md

 Root-relative path to the base directory on the domain where the site will be deployed.

-There's a good chance your app isn't at the root of your domain.
+**Tip**: There's a good chance your app isn't at the root of your domain.
 So this option represents the path of your site *within* that domain.
 For example, if your app is at `https://www.special.com/ketchup/*`, you should set `siteBasePath: 'ketchup'`.

 ### stylesheets